-The PhD program in Environmental and Energy Policy provides opportunities for conducting interdisciplinary research in support of development that is sustainable and equitable.
-Your research will contribute to environmental goals such as facilitating the transition to sustainable energy resources, effectively managing the world’s scarce water and other natural resources, and sustaining the ecosystem services upon which we all depend.
-The opportunities for research exist at many scales, from projects involving local watersheds and urban recycling programs to global supply chains and international treaties.
+The PhD program in Environmental and Energy Policy provides opportunities for conducting interdisciplinary research in support of sustainable and equitable development.
+Students’ research contribute to environmental goals such as facilitating the transition to sustainable energy systems, effectively managing the world’s scarce water and other natural resources and protecting the ecosystem services upon which we all depend.
+The opportunities for research exist at many scales, from projects involving local watersheds and urban recycling programs, to global supply chains and international treaties.

-More specifically, the doctoral degree program trains you to integrate multidisciplinary tools and approaches into research that supports societal decisions involving environmental and energy policy goals and programs.
-In your coursework, you will be exposed to approaches of various disciplines, such as sociology, geography, anthropology, political science, history, ecological economics, sustainability science, and ecology—all framed within the context of policy analysis and sustainable development.
+More specifically, the doctoral degree program trains students to integrate multidisciplinary knowledge, interdisciplinary tools and approaches into research that supports societal decisions involving environmental and energy policy goals and programs.
+Coursework exposes students to multidisciplinary approaches: sociology, geography, anthropology, political science, law, history, ecological economics, sustainability science, and ecology—all framed within the context of policy analysis and sustainable development.

 To be considered for the PhD program in Environmental and Energy Policy, a prospective student must: